Research and Professional Practice Part A (6cp) (9813.2)

 All assessment items within this unit will be moderated in accordance with the 'Moderation and Review' section of the University Assessment Policy.

-All students must complete a minimum of 140 hours of Exercise Science Practicum across Research and Professional Practice Part A (Semester 1) and Research and Professional Practice Part B (Semester 2).
+All students must complete a minimum of 140 hours of Exercise Science Practicum across Research and Professional Practice Part A (Semester 1) and Research and Professional Practice Part B (Winter Term/Semester 2).
 More information on the placement requirements for this unit can be found in the 'ESSA Practicum Guide' available on Canvas.

 Engaging in course material by viewing online lectures and attending and participating in tutorials is expected.
 A lack of engagement is likely to diminish a student's ability to meet unit learning objectives, and will likely impair assessment performance.
 Tutorial attendance records will be kept and can be used as evidence of individual student engagement with the unit.

 It is expected that students will complete both the placment requirements and the academic requirements of this unit concurrently throughout the semester.

 It is expected that students will possess UC entry level IT skills.
 Students should be conversant with searching relevant articles via electronic means, the use of the Canvas site (UC Learn), and word processing, spreadsheets and presentation software.

 Students will be required to cover costs associated with undertaking placement.
 This may include travel costs, the costs associated with completing pre-placement requirements, and the purchase and maintenance of a University polo shirt.

 This unit involves industry placement and therefore, additional student responsibilities are required in addition to those described in this section.
 Work-place learning requires strict adherence to professional practice principles and ethics.
 Client/patient confidentiality must always be maintained, including for assessment items.
 The professional nature of this unit encourages participation at all learning activities (lectures, tutorials, workshops etc. if scheduled – see section 3) for the best chance of successfully completing this unit.